 For now, taxpayers will essentially need to choose between two options when it comes to preparing to file their returns.
 One option is to continue with filing under the assumption that the provisions will not be extended.
 The other is to file for an extension in the hopes that TCJA provisions may be retroactively extended down the road.

 Of course, the potential drawback of filing under the assumption that provisions will not be extended is that if they are, taxpayers will then need to file an amended return.
-This process can be somewhat drawn-out and time-consuming, so it could create additional headaches for taxpayers.
+This process can be somewhat time-consuming.

 On the other hand, filing for an extension when there is no guarantee that any action will be taken anytime soon could also lead to more hassles down the road—so both options have their potential pros and cons.